 But what do I mean by “done correctly”?
 By that, I mean opening multiple Shopify stores only if you can and see a beneficial need to do so.
 Not everyone is necessarily ready to manage multiple sites at scale.
 It’s important to gauge where you are before venturing to open another store.

-Should you take advantage of multiple stores?
+Should you take advantage of multiple stores on Shopify?

 Do you currently only have one Shopify storefront?
 Or do you have a few and want to add more?
 No matter where you are, always assess your current processes.